dalzilio/mcc/README.md

   Wolf in [Skeleton Abstraction for Universal Temporal Properties](https://doi.org/10.1007/978-3-030-76983-3_10) (2021).

-* We support the declaration of `finiteintrange` types in PNML. as well as the declaration of `Partition` and `PartitionElement`.
+* We support the declaration of `finiteintrange` types in PNML, as well as the declaration of `Partition` and `PartitionElement`.
 This means that we can now unfold model VehicularWifi (surprise model in 2019)

 * We deprecated command `hlnet` since version 2.0 and replaced it with `mcc info`, which provides similar functionalities.
 Option `--stats` can be used to